active-group/reacl-c/doc/intro.md

 (c/local-state 42 (c/dynamic pr-str))
 ```

-If the state of the returned item is `"foo"` for example, then the
+If the state of the resulting item is `"foo"` for example, then the
 state of the inner dynamic item will be `["foo" 42]` initially.
 When
 the inner item changes the state, the first part will be propagated
 upwards as a state change, and the second part of the tuple will be
 stored at this point in the item tree, and will be passed down again
 afterwards.

-Note that this depends on the position of the returned
+Note that this depends on the position of the item in the tree.
+If you
-item in the tree.
-If you 'move' that item to a different position, it
+'move' that item to a different position, it might 'restart' with the
-might 'restart' with the initial state again.
-Actually, as most
+initial state again.
+Actually, as most primitive items in Reacl-c are
-primitive items in Reacl-c are referentially transparent values, using
+referentially transparent values, using the the created item multiple
-the the created item multiple times is possible, and at each place it
+times is possible, and at each place it will start with `42` intially,
-will start with `42` intially, but then store updated states
-independantly from each other.
+but then store updated states independantly from each other.

 One way to allow an item to 'move' in a limited way, is adding a *key*
 on it: